hungdv136/rio/README.md

 ## Mocking GRPC

-Mocking grpc is mostly the same as mocking HTTP, the following are some minor differences
+Mocking grpc is mostly the same as mocking HTTP, the following are some minor differences.
+Currently, only Unary is supported.
+Even this can be used with unit test, we recommend we should not used this for unit test since it is not right way to do unit test with gPRC

 ### Define a proto